 - Fungal gnats – Tiny flying gnats are often a problem for pitcher plants grown indoors.
 Although they are tremendous nuisances, fungus gnats usually aren’t harmful and, in fact, provide a healthy snack for the plants.
 However, it’s good to keep the pests in check because serious damage may result when the pitcher plant pests lay eggs in the soil.
 Many gardeners find that a thin layer of coarse horticultural sand over the surface of the potting soil discourages egg laying.

 - Slugs and snails – These slimy pests are the bane of outdoor plants, and pitcher plants are no exception.
 There are numerous ways to control slugs and snails, and you may need to experiment to determine which methods work best for you.
 For example, limit mulch, which provides a handy hiding place.
 Similarly, keep the area free of leaves and other debris.
-You may have good luck with a non-toxic slug bait, or a beer trap.
-It may be unpleasant and time consuming, but picking the pests off the plants by hand is a good way to go.
-Pick the slugs in evening or early morning (Tips: Use a flashlight.
-Wear gloves!).
+You may have good luck with a non-toxic slug bait or a beer trap.
+It may be unpleasant and time consuming but picking the pests off the plants by hand is a good way to go.
+Pick the slugs in evening or early morning (Tips: Use a flashlight and wear gloves!).

 - Thrips – Tiny thrips are hard to see, but they create havoc when they suck the juices from pitcher plants.
 The leaves often become dry and crisp, and you may notice tiny, sticky black spots.
 Some gardeners have good luck with systemic insecticides, but again, use chemicals with extreme care.
 Sticky traps are one non-toxic option.